mrscotty/vagbox-suse-studio/README.md

 I'd rather not have the additional expenses, but I'd still like to use a real SLES 11 for creating the RPMs (rather than building on OpenSUSE).

-In my workflow, the appliance is customized locally and reboxed in vagrant.
+In my workflow, the appliance is customized locally and boxed in vagrant.
 With Suse Studio, I can specify all the packages when I create the OVF image and then use the resulting image in my Vagrant workflow.
 If I ever need new RPMs from SuSE, I just re-create the original base appliance.

 ## Next Steps

-This documents the creation of a common vagrant box for building OpenXPKI packages on SuSE SLES 11 SP3.
+This documents the creation of a vagrant box for building OpenXPKI packages on SuSE SLES 11 SP3.

 With this image, you should be able to build the following packages: